sankitdev/NamasteReact/02_Igniting_App/README.md

 ### package.json vs package-lock.json

-- **package.json**
+**package.json**

 - Contains all the installed dependencies and devDependencies that our project needs, as well as other information like project metadata (name, version, etc.).
 - Includes scripts to run our files and allows specifying other settings like types.
 - Lists module versions with tilde (`~`) or caret (`^`), which specify version ranges that can be updated when we explicitly run commands like `npm update` or install a new package version.
-However, this doesn’t happen automatically without action, and later we may not know the exact version of a package that was originally installed.

-- **package-lock.json**
+**package-lock.json**

 - Contains all the dependencies of dependencies (sub-dependencies).
-For example, if Parcel is a devDependency, it may rely on many other packages, and those packages may rely on others as well. `package-lock.json` records the entire dependency tree.
+- For example, if Parcel is a devDependency, it may rely on many other packages, and those packages may rely on others as well. `package-lock.json` records the entire dependency tree.
-  - Lists the exact versions of every package and sub-package that is installed, ensuring that the same versions are used across different environments.
+- Lists the exact versions of every package and sub-package that is installed.
 - This file ensures that every time the project is installed, the same versions of packages are used, maintaining consistency across different environments.
-  - Prevents issues related to version discrepancies by locking dependencies to specific versions and speeds up subsequent installs by avoiding the need to recalculate dependencies.

 ## Question by Akshay: Should We Add `node_modules` to Our Git?